pazi88/8Ch-EGT/README.md

 # 8Channel EGT-board

 This is repository for 8-Channel EGT board.
 The board is meant to be used in conjuntion with aftermarker engine control units to measure exhaust gas temperatures in invidual cylinders.
-The PCB is based on eight MAX31855 chips and STM32F103C8T6 based bluepill board.
+The PCB is based on eight MAX31855 chips and STM32F103C8T6 bluepill board.
 The sensors to be used with this need to be K-type EGT sensors with mini K-type thermocouple connectors.

 In order to program the bluepill, you will need FTDI breakout board and the code is meant to be used in Arduino IDE.
 The code should work